 If you think your teenager has a drug addiction, be careful about being judgmental when it comes to conversations or interactions about your child’s behavior.
 Do not jump to conclusions about your child’s behavior.
 You want to provide an environment where your teenager feels comfortable talking to you and asking for help.

-Do not fight with your child’s other parent in front of him or her.
+Please refrain from arguing with your child’s other parent in front of them.
 You should approach your parenting as a unified front.
-Both parents should work together to be a team in front of your child.
-When you have differences, you should resolve them away from your teenager.
+Both parents should work together to be a team in front of their child.
+When you have differences, it’s best to resolve them away from your teenager.

 What Will An Addiction Treatment Program Provide For My Teenager?

-Addiction treatment is delivered in various settings with various different approaches.
+Addiction treatment is delivered in various settings and employs different approaches.
 It has been proven that individual and group therapy is beneficial to help those in recovery stay in recovery and avoid relapse.
 They learn tools to help them deal better with their feelings and emotions instead of turning to drugs.
-When it comes to teenagers, it helps to be aware of the group therapy sessions.
+When it comes to teenagers, it’s helpful to be aware of group therapy sessions.
 They can border on negative conversations that focus on fun associated with drug use.
-It is helpful for a member of the family to be present during those therapies to ensure the direction of the therapy.
+It is useful for a family member to be present during these therapies to ensure the therapy’s direction.

 What Do I Do If I Think My Teenager Needs Addiction Treatment?

-The bottom line is if you think your teenager needs help, get him or her that help immediately.
-If you think your teen has a drug addiction, you should have him or her evaluated for drug use and have a mental health screening.
+The bottom line is that if you think your teenager needs help, get them that help immediately.
+If you believe your teen has a drug addiction, you should have them evaluated for drug use and have a mental health screening.
 Many teens who have a drug addiction also have mental health concerns such as anxiety, eating disorders, ADHD, or depression.

-It is important that you invoke the help of the appropriate professionals to provide the help your teen needs.
+You must seek the assistance of the appropriate professionals to provide the support your teen needs.
 If a treatment program is needed, your child’s doctor may be able to provide a program.
-You should find out as much information as you can about any potential programs.
-You should make sure any program in which you are considering for your teenager is experienced with teenagers and can provide them the specialized help that they need.
+Gather as much information as possible about any potential programs.
+You should ensure that any program you are considering for your teenager is experienced with teenagers and can provide them with the specialized help they need.
 You can research treatment programs online.

 Teen Mental Health Treatment in South Florida – AWA